2012–13 Queens Park Rangers F.C. season

-The 2012–13 season was Queens Park Rangers's 124th professional season and their sixth season in the Premier League.
+The 2012–13 season was Queens Park Rangers' 124th professional season and their sixth season in the Premier League.
 They were relegated on 28 April 2013 after a goalless draw with Reading at the Madejski Stadium.

 Kit

 Lotto Sport Italia continued as manufacturers of QPR's kit.
 Airline AirAsia continued as kit sponsor.

 Players

 As of the end of the season.